baxterlabZbrowse/ZBrowse/README.txt

-To install and run Z-Browse in R Studio:
+To install packages and run Z-Browse in R Studio:

 	At the R prompt in R Studio enter the command